msw93/blog-scratch/content/blog/2-years-to-learn-japanese/index.md

 ![My old school traditional style house, does it get any more Japanese that tatami mats!?](./tatamihouse.jpg)

-At this point in my Japanese journey I still felt pretty good about my Japanese level, I was better than all my friends in Hokkaido and could start to read more and more.
+At this point in my Japanese journey, I still felt pretty good about my Japanese level, I was better than all my friends in Hokkaido and could start to read more and more.
 I was very much so, in relation to the dunning-kruger effect at the top of Mt.
 Stupid and god damn, I felt good.

 ![My stupid self right at that first peak.](./dunningkruger.png)

 I started my long, painful tumble from the top of Mt.
 Stupid very shortly after moving to my new village.
 After living and working with other Gaijin who were much more "fluent" in Japanese than myself.
 My first realizations that not only was I nowhere near fluent, but Japanese was in fact **horrible** was about the first or second day on the job, when my Japanese co-worker took me around to 挨拶 (aisatsu) or greet all our Japanese neighbors.
 It was my first time hearing that word and the first thing I did was announce to all my coworkers that I was going 暗殺 (ansatsu) all my neighbors.
 Just a small pronunciation mistake but I had just announced to all of 15 coworkers that I was going to assassinate all of my neighbors ...
 Not the best first impression.

 Also while in the midst of brutally assassinating ...
 I mean pleasantly greeting all neighbors, I had the awful realization couldn't understand anything of what was being spoken, **nothing**.
-It felt like being floundering child lost in the middle of the ocean.
+It felt like being a floundering child lost in the middle of the ocean.
 I had finally arrived to the bottom of the Valley of Despair (maybe a place the Irish polyglot had not spent enough time learning to reach, perhaps?).

 How could this be?
 I had used all the apps reddit had recommended, I spent the time, I was learning the kanji maybe I knew about ~500 by then.
 What was wrong?
 Surely after 3 months I should be able to understand something right!?